alexanderher1324/ARproject---Flask/README.md

 ## Connecting social accounts

-Open the **Connect Social Accounts** page from the dashboard and use the provided buttons to authorize Instagram or TikTok via OAuth.
+Open the **Connect Social Accounts** page from the dashboard and use the provided buttons to authorize Instagram, TikTok or YouTube via OAuth.
 After you approve access, the obtained tokens are stored automatically and the dashboard will show the platforms as connected.